rcoundon/cli-geocode/README.md

   Note: You may get multiple results in the output for a single line when the HERE Maps Geocoder returns multiple results for a provided address.
   When this is the case the seqLength field will be > 0 for a given recId

+  Fields in the output are described in the HERE documentation [here](https://developer.here.com/documentation/batch-geocoder/dev_guide/topics/read-batch-request-output.html)

   Gecoode